What do a keto dieter, raw vegan, and backpacker have in common? If they don’t eat enough, their hair may start falling out.

 - Eat the skin and make your own broth — These are two of the cheapest natural sources of collagen.
 A simple way to save big on meals and supplements is by buying a whole chicken, eating the skin, and using the leftover parts to make your own bone broth.

-- Add other health-promoting activities to your keto lifestyle — Meditation, brisk walks, hiking, yoga, and other stress-reducing activities will help you keep stress levels under control, so you don’t lose your hair over keto, literally and metaphorically.
+- Add stress-relieving activities to your keto lifestyle — Meditation, brisk walks, hiking, yoga, and other stress-reducing activities will help you keep stress levels under control, so you don’t lose your hair over keto, literally and metaphorically.

 - Be gentle with your hair as you adapt to keto — As you adjust to keto dieting, make sure to use a gentle shampoo and a moisturizing conditioner.
 It is also best to avoid harsh formulas, chemical treatments, tight braids/ponytails, and excessive heat exposure.